thacuber2a03/lite-wren/README.md

 This project is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.

--# yeah, I really did just find and replace over the entire file
+note from @thacuber2a03: yeah, I really did just find and replace over the entire file